wingkwong/leetcode-the-hard-way/tutorials/graph-theory/minimum-spanning-tree.md

 ---
-title: "Minimum Spanning Tree"
+title: 'Minimum Spanning Tree'
-description: "A minimum spanning tree is a subset of the edges of a connected undirected graph with the minimum possible total edge weight and it does not contain any cycles."
+description: 'A minimum spanning tree is a subset of the edges of a connected undirected graph with the minimum possible total edge weight and it does not contain any cycles.'
 hide_table_of_contents: true
 keywords:
   - leetcode